CamNorman/SQL/README.md

-This program connects to a database to then, through queries gather wanted data and then display it to the user.
+This program connects to a database then queries gather wanted data and then displays it to the user in the designated format.